 File the report in the same location(s) that a committee primarily formed to support or oppose the candidate or measure identified in the communication would file.
+(See chart on Page 3.18.)
 This allows the voters in the jurisdiction where the election is taking place to have access to reports showing who has spent funds attempting to influence them.
 File a separate report for each candidate or ballot measure supported or opposed.

 Ex 3.4 - An individual living in Sacramento County makes a late independent expenditure to support a Yolo County ballot measure.
-They will file the Form 496 with the Clerk of Yolo County, where the measure is being voted on.
-If the same individual makes an independent expenditure to support a city candidate in Elk Grove, they will also file a Form 496 with the City Clerk of Elk Grove.
+He will file the Form 496 with the Clerk of Yolo County, where the measure is being voted on.
+If the same individual makes an independent expenditure to support a city candidate in Elk Grove, he will also file a Form 496 with the City Clerk of Elk Grove.

-ME OF FILER • • $\blacksquare R$ Date of Date Stamp CALIFORNIA 400 New Ventures, Inc. ures, Inc. 4 This Filing10/X/XX FORM 496 AREA CODE/PHONE NUMBE R I.D.
-NUME BER (if applicable) 1 For Official Use Only 916-333-3333 Report No - , STREET ADDRESS ı ☐ Amendment 345 Stone Way to Report No. CITY STATE ZIP CODE (explain below) Sacramento CA No. of Pages2 ndidate or Ballot N leasure 95826 SURE SUPPORTED OR OPPOSED leasure 95826 NAME OF BALLOT MEA SUPPORTED OR OPPOSED leasure 95826 SUPPORT OPPOSE SUPF ORT OPPOSE NAME OF CANDIDATES SUPPORTED OR OPPOSED leasure OPPOSE NAME OF BALLOT MEA asure, Yes on 33 SUPF ORT OPPOSE NAME OF CANDIDATE S EUPPORTED OR OPPOSED District No. SUPPORT NAME OF BALLOT MEA Clean Energy Mea JURISDICTION SUPF NAME OF CANDIDATE S EUPPORTED OR OPPOSED District No. SUPPORT opriately lab NAME OF BALLOT MEA Clean Energy Mea BALLOT NO/LETTER 33 JURISDICTION SUPF ×
+ME OF FILER Date of .
+Date Stamp CALIFO ORNIA 106 New Ventures, Inc. 4 This Filing10/X/X x FOF 496 REA CODE/PHONE NUMBER I.D.
+NUME BER (if applicable) 1 For Official Use Only 16-333-3333 Report No' REET ADDRESS Amendment 45 Stone Way to Report No. ΓY STATE ZIP CODE (explain below) acramento CA No. of Pages2 List Only One Ca ndidate or Ballot M leasure 95826 MEASURE SUPPORTED OR OPPOSED)) List Only One Ca leasure 95826) List Only One Ca UPPORTED OR OPPOSE leasure 95826 OPPOSE NAME OF BALLOT Measure) SUPPORT OPPOSE List Only One Ca UPPORTED OR OPPOSE leasure OPPOSE NAME OF BALLOT Clean Energy Measure e, Yes on 33) SUPPORT OPPOSI X List Only One Canadian Canadia UPPORTED OR OPPOSEI Destrict NO. SUPPORT NAME OF BALLOT Clean Energy BALLOT NO/LETTI Measure e, Yes on 33 SUPPORT List Only One Canadian Canadia UPPORTED OR OPPOSEI Destrict NO. SUPPORT mation on appr opriately labe NAME OF BALLOT Clean Energy BALLOT NO/LETTI 33 Measure e, Yes on 33 SUPPORT

-A Filer Information
+Filer Information